ElevenZhang-1201/add-an-image/README.md

 # Add an Image

-You can write something like just text here
+Hello!
+How do you do!

 This is a bullet list:

+- Yes
 - I
-- can
+- Believe
 - do
-- bullet
+* bullet
-- list
+* list
 * asterisks work too

 ## New section